Catholic Church in China: Republic of China

-After the Rites controversy of the late 17th century and early 18th century ended in the expulsion of missionaries from most of China, access to the people of China was difficult for the Catholic Church.
-The controversy revolved around the reluctance of the Church to recognize local Confucian customs of honouring deceased family members.
-To the Chinese, this was an ancient ritual; to the Vatican it was a religious exercise which conflicted with Catholic dogma.

-In the 19th century, the French government had taken control of Catholics in China, and the Catholic Church almost exclusively appointed French priests as the ordinaries of China.
-The French also effectively blocked efforts of Pope Leo XII to establish direct relations with the government.
-After the Revolution of 1911, which led to the founding of the Republic of China, reform-minded priests such as Vincent Lebbe and prominent Catholic laymen such as Ma Xiangbo and Ying Lianzhi protested to Pope Benedict XV that the French who made up 70% of clergy and controlled the Chinese Church were chauvinist and disdainful of China.
+After the 1911 Revolution, which led to the founding of the Republic of China (ROC), reform-minded priests such as Vincent Lebbe and prominent Catholic laymen such as Ma Xiangbo and Ying Lianzhi protested to Pope Benedict XV that the French who made up 70% of clergy and controlled the Chinese Church were chauvinist and disdainful of China.
 Chinese priests were discriminated against and many left the clergy, as Ma Xiangbo himself had done.
 Benedict directed the establishment of the Catholic University of Peking, which opened in 1925.

+In 1917, the ROC and the Holy See agreed in principle to establish a diplomatic relationship.
+France, which had framed itself as the protector of Catholics in China since the unequal treaties and had a long-standing dispute with the Holy See as a result, blocked these diplomatic efforts.
+As a result, Vatican interests in China were represented by an Apostolic Delegate (which does not have formal diplomatic status) until the 1940s.

+The Kuomintang's 1926 National Congress in Canton endorsed the growing anti-Christian movement in China, labelling missionaries as "tongues and claws of imperialism."
+Protests and riots linked to the Nationalists frequently occurred, sometimes with Nationalist troops participating.
+Several mission properties were destroyed or looted.
+However, since the Kuomintang leaders, many being Christians themselves, held back from starting an actual conflict with the Christian churches, although they encouraged the propaganda against the churches.
+Hence, Chiang Kai-shek attempted to reassure missionaries they would not be targeted, although attacks against missions continued.

+After the Japan succeeded in its invasion of Manchuria and its 1932 establishment of its Manchukuo puppet state, the Vatican retained its presence in the occupied region.
+This initially resulted in tension between the ROC and Vatican, but the Vatican ultimately satisfied the ROC that it needed to maintain its presence in the occupied region for the benefit of Catholics there and that the Vatican's presence did not imply an acceptance of the Manchukuo state.

 Within months of his election, Pope Pius XII issued a further change in policies.
 On 8 December 1939, the Sacred Congregation for the Propagation of the Faith issued—at the request of Pope Pius—a new instruction, by which Chinese customs were no longer considered superstitious, but instead an honourable way of esteeming one's relatives and therefore permitted by the Catholic Church.

+The internuncio Antonio Riberi arrived in China in 1942.
 The government of the Republic of China established diplomatic relations with the Vatican in 1943.
 As the Church began to flourish, Pope Pius established a local ecclesiastical hierarchy and elevated the Archbishop of Peking, Thomas Tien Ken-sin, SVD, to the Sacred College of Cardinals.
 After World War II, about four million Chinese were members of the Catholic Church.
 This was less than one percent of the population but numbers increased dramatically.
 In 1949, there existed: